 “We also have a chaplain’s office with a staff representing various faiths if you should feel the need to talk to any of them.
 As with our counselors, the chaplain is on-call around the clock and the chapel is available at all times.”

 Barrett suddenly recalled the face of Lloyd Gibson, the minister who had visited him in prison.
-It had been a long time since he'd last prayed, but with the daunting life ahead of him, he wouldn't rule out the extra bit of faith it might take to get him through it.
+It had been a long time since he had last prayed, but with the daunting life ahead of him, he would not rule out the extra bit of faith it might take to get him through it.

 “Now then, Mr. Barrett, shall we proceed?”

 “Go ahead, Doc.
 I’m your captive audience… literally.”
 Barrett said this last with a smirk, signaling to the director that they understood one another.